 What Is A2P Messaging?

-A2P, or application-to-person messaging, is any kind of traffic where a person receives messages from an application.
-Sounds vague, but trust me, it's not!
-Examples of A2P messaging are marketing messages, appointment reminders, notifications, chatbots, and one time passwords (OTPs).
+A2P, or application-to-person messaging, is any traffic where a person receives messages from an application.
+It sounds vague, but trust me, it's not!
+Examples of A2P messaging are marketing messages, appointment reminders, notifications, chatbots, and one-time passwords (OTPs).
 Does your business use any of these features?
 Then you're A2P messaging with your customers!
-A2P messaging can happen on a large variety of (messaging and voice) channels, and in many different ways.
+A2P messaging can happen on a large variety of (messaging and voice) channels and in many different ways.
 Which also makes it a vulnerable target for fraud.

 What Is A2P Messaging Fraud?

-With every new technological advancement, platform, and process, there will be criminals trying to exploit it.
-A2P messaging fraud often happens via grey routes - messaging traffic routes that enter a telecommunications network that is not sanctioned by an MNO (mobile network operator) - to bypass legitimate messaging channels.
+With every new technological advancement, platform, and process, criminals will try to exploit it.
+A2P messaging fraud often happens via grey routes - messaging traffic routes that enter a telecommunications network not sanctioned by an MNO (mobile network operator) - to bypass legitimate messaging channels.
 These grey routes are the middle ground between white routes, where both source and recipient are sanctioned, and black routes, where both the source and the recipients are illegal.

-Both you as a business, as your customers, can be targets for A2P messaging fraud.
-It is key that both your employees and your customers (consumers) know how to recognize A2P messaging fraud - and act accordingly.
+As a business and your customers, you can be a targets for A2P messaging fraud.
+Both your employees and your customers (consumers) must know how to recognize A2P messaging fraud - and act accordingly.

-To better understand the threats for your business and employees, let's take a look at the most common cases of fraud in A2P messaging, and what measures can be taken to minimise the threat.
+To better understand the threats to your business and employees, let's look at the most common fraud cases in A2P messaging and what measures can be taken to minimize the danger.

 Common A2P Messaging Fraud Types

-A compromised account is an account that is accessed by unauthorised users with login details.
-Basically, a fraudster either got access to login credentials, or was able to 'crack' them to gain access to (one of) your business accounts.
-They do this to acquire account information, financial information, personal data, or all other kinds of info that should be confidential.
-If you're very unlucky, these hackers will even change login credentials, essentially locking you out of your own accounts.
-This is, of course, a huge privacy breach, and the consequences can be very unpleasant.
+A compromised account is an account that unauthorized users access with login details.
+A fraudster either got access to login credentials or could 'crack' them to gain access to (one of) your business accounts.
+They do this to acquire account information, financial information, personal data, or all other confidential information.
+If you're unlucky, these hackers will even change login credentials, essentially locking you out of your accounts.
+This is, of course, a massive privacy breach, and the consequences can be very unpleasant.
 Fraudsters can wreak havoc with a compromised account.

-Modern applications and software often use JSON Web Tokens (JWTs) to manage user sessions and authentication - and this token can be compromised by hackers.
-Web development tokens are a string of numbers or letters that represent a session id.
+Modern applications and software often use JSON Web Tokens (JWTs) to manage user sessions and authentication - and hackers can compromise this token.
+Web development tokens are a string of numbers or letters representing a session ID.
 It's used to help identify and remember users.
-JWT however, are tokens that also contain user data.
+JWT, however, are tokens that also contain user data.
 That also means that if your JSON Web Token gets stolen, it's a big problem.
-Stolen or compromised JSON Web Tokens will give the hackers full access to the account, in the same way they would if they had instead compromised the account.
+Stolen or compromised JSON Web Tokens will give the hackers full access to the account as if they had compromised the performance instead.